San Diego Road Safety Overview

 San Diego has a complex infrastructure system.
 According to the ASCE report, roads may not be the most dangerous aspect of this system.
 Bridges in San Diego and across the state are particularly problematic.

 In fact, no state has more bridges that are in “poor condition” and “functionally obsolete” than California.
 Bridges along the I-5 corridor in San Diego were singled out in the analysis.

 Infrastructure Issues Aren’t the Only Reason San Diego Roads Are Unsafe

 Infrastructure in San Diego is begging for repairs.
 There’s never been a greater need for drivers to use care and caution behind the wheel.
 Unfortunately, the recent surge in accidents across the city is attributable, in part, to an increase in dangerous driving practices.

 Drunk Driving: Many fatal car accidents involve drunk drivers.
-In 2016, the number of fatal crashes involving an impaired driver surged by more than 16 percent from the year before.
+In 2021, the number of fatal crashes involving drunk drivers hit an all-time high.

 Drugged Driving: Americans are becoming increasingly dependent on legal and illegal drugs.
 Unfortunately, this doesn’t stop drivers from getting behind the wheel.
 Drugged driving has become a problem in San Diego.
-In 2016, one out of every five drivers killed in an accident had a drug of some sort in their system.
+The city recently received a grant from the California Office of Traffic Safety to help get drugged drivers off the roads.

 Distracted Driving: The fact that San Diego roads aren’t in great shape means that drivers need to pay attention and do everything they can to avoid hazards.
 Unfortunately, distracted driving practices have gotten worse in recent years.
 When a driver is texting or checking their phone, they’re unable to see potholes or notice that a traffic signal isn’t working.
 As a result, drivers are being affected by avoidable hazards and dangerous road conditions.